matheusbras/dragonfly-scp_data_store/README.md

 # Dragonfly::ScpDataStore

-TODO: Write a gem description
+A dragonfly datastore adaptar for saving your files on remote servers using Net::SCP and Net::SSH.

 ## Installation

-Add this line to your application's Gemfile:
+Drop this line to your application's Gemfile:

     gem 'dragonfly-scp_data_store'